 In this blog, we discuss the collaboration challenges in data science today.
-Then, we share a case study of how one of our clients transformed how they worked on data problems, through live collaboration between business owners and data scientists.
+Then, we share a case study of how one of our clients implemented live collaboration between business owners and data scientists.

-Aligning business owners and data scientists is a recognized priority within most organizations, and there have been thoughtful publications focusing on this topic, whether about setting the right expectations or building the right team.
-In particular, the pandemic has highlighted the importance of collaboration tools as a cornerstone to productivity, and incentivized organizations to drive forward new models of working together.
+Aligning business owners and data scientists is a recognized priority within most organizations.
+In particular, the pandemic has highlighted the importance of collaboration tools as a cornerstone to productivity, and forced us to innovate new ways of working together.

-However, conceptual agreement that collaboration is necessary doesn’t ensure frictionless insight generation.
+However, conceptual agreement about the need to collaborate has not ensured frictionless insight generation.
 One persistent challenge we’ve heard from data science teams is the gap in contextual knowledge.
 Business owners have subject matter expertise that are inputs to accurate analysis:

 - Properly selecting the analysis population requires understanding of treatment nuances and potential outliers.

 - Separating intuitive drivers from accidental correlation benefits from prior knowledge and experience.

 - Recommendations should align with overall strategy, and selected outcome variables to target need to be tied to levers of change which are feasible to change.

 Most organizations have defaulted to the traditional collaboration tools: frequent conference calls and long emails.
 But while this is adequate for transferring higher level context, it does not scale well with the increasing complexity of data and systems.
 Legacy working models cannot keep up with today’s new datasets, with dozens or even hundreds of dimensions.